HOME

 1. Research Ethics Committee (REC)

-For advice on the REC application process, please go to https://www.myresearchproject.org.uk/help/hlpethicalreview.aspx or phone the REC Manager of your local/chosen REC.
-Contact details for all RECs in the UK are available in the REC Directory.
+For advice on the REC application process you should go to our page in IRAS Help or contact your local/chosen REC for further guidance.
+Contact details for all RECs in the UK are available in the

-If you cannot obtain the answer to your question, please contact queries@hra.nhs.uk
+If you cannot obtain the answer to your question you can contact the HRA queries line for assistance (

 2. NHS management permission ("R&D approval")